Skip to content

 However, vanity numbers on eVoice are treated separately from toll-free numbers.
 You’ll have to upgrade to access this premium feature and pay an additional monthly charge as well.
 Many of the tools your business needs to succeed are locked behind additional fees with eVoice — including call recording.

-No matter the plan you choose, eVoice provides 30,000 minutes per month.
+No matter what plan you choose, eVoice provides 30,000 minutes per month.
 Unlimited calls and texts aren’t provided at all.

 Keep in mind that eVoice is very strict about its user limits.
 A max of 11 users is all you get, even on the most expensive plan.
 If you have more members than this, you might want to look elsewhere for a toll-free number service.